crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - `api_url`: Define the URL to your Local API server, default to `http://localhost:8080`.

 - `api_timeout`: In seconds.
-The timeout when calling Local API.
+The global timeout when calling Local API.
 Default to 120 sec.
-If set to a negative value, timeout will be unlimited.
+If set to a negative value or 0, timeout will be unlimited.

+- `api_connection_timeout`: In seconds.
+The timeout for the connection phase when calling Local API.
+Default to 300 sec.
+  If set to a 0, timeout will be unlimited.

 ### Cache